 Connect GitHub to Airtable — No Code Required

 Automate the handoff between GitHub and Airtable using plain English.
-Describe what you want to happen, and Vendarwon Flow builds and runs the workflow automatically — forever.
+Describe what you want to happen and Vendarwon Flow builds and runs the workflow automatically — forever, in real time, without developer help.

 What you can automate between GitHub and Airtable

-When a commit is received in GitHub, automatically create a new record in Airtable — no manual work needed
+When a new commit arrives in GitHub, automatically create a new record in Airtable — no manual work, no delay

-Route GitHub commits from specific senders or categories and update an existing record in Airtable instantly
+Route specific GitHub commits from key sources and update an existing record in Airtable the moment they arrive

-Build a daily or weekly digest: collect GitHub activity and log data to a base in Airtable on a schedule
+Build a scheduled digest: collect GitHub activity over time and log data to a base in Airtable on a daily or weekly schedule

-When a high-priority commit arrives in GitHub, add a linked record in Airtable with all the relevant details
+When a high-priority commit is detected in GitHub, add a linked record in Airtable with all the relevant context included

 How to set it up in 3 steps